 Berries are another easy-to-transport food.
-Strawberries, blueberries, raspberries, blackberries, or any other variety of berry, whether your child enjoys them or not, provide a convenient and healthful snack when travelling.
+Strawberries, blueberries, raspberries, blackberries, or any other variety of berries, whether your child enjoys them or not, provide a convenient and healthful snack when traveling.
 While berries might be messy, they are easy to eat for newborns as finger meals.
 They’re also loaded with antioxidants and vitamins.

 Before you go on your vacation, be sure to wash and pre-cut any fruit so that you don’t have to worry about it while you’re on the road.
 In addition, to avoid getting squashed in a ziplock bag, I recommend storing them in Tupperware-like containers.